 Three Ways to Keep Your Miva Categories Organized

-Your site structure is going to differ from the next guy’s, for good reason.
+Your site structure is going to differ from the next guy’s, for a good reason.
 Your products are unique, and so is your workflow.
 It’s not surprising that your categories might be arranged differently from that of your virtual neighbor.
 Here are a few ways this tool can help you stay organized.

 Keep Top-Level Categories Clear

 If you use a system that divides top-level categories into subcategories, you may not keep products in the top level.
 But mistakes do happen when you’re adding products to your website.
-To make sure your structure is neat and tidy and there aren’t any stray products laying around in top-level categories, look for the zeros!
+To make sure your structure is neat and tidy and there aren’t any stray products lying around in top-level categories, look for the zeros!